gloriouspidgeon855/IroncowNASArmbian/README.md

 # IroncowNASArmbian

 # Warning!
 You absolutely should not do this unless you know what you're doing!
-I am a complete amateur and I almost bricked my device 4 times, but these final configuration files worked for me.

 Armbian config files for Ironcow AI NAS 1